Equivalence Between Four Models of Associahedra: Description of Four Models of Associahedra

 If we continue this process, we will get a map $f_n:\mathcal{J}(n)\times X^n\to Y$ for each $n\geq 1$.
 These complexes $\mathcal{J}(n)$ are called multiplihedra.
-In the figure \ref{fig:CollapsedJ_4} below, the blue edges collapses to a point so that the rectangular faces degenerate to brown edges and the pentagonal face degenerates to a single point, giving rise to Loday's realization of $K_5$.
-There is a different degeneration from $\mathcal{J}(n)$ to $K_{n+1}$, as shown in \cite[\S 5]{SaneblidzeUmble}; figure \ref{fig:CollapsedJ_4-1} exhibits this for $\mathcal{J}(4)$.
+In the Figure \ref{fig:CollapsedJ_4} below, the dark edges collapse to a point so that the rectangular faces degenerate to edges and the pentagonal face degenerates to a single point, giving rise to Loday's realization of $K_5$.
+There is a different degeneration from $\mathcal{J}(n)$ to $K_{n+1}$, as shown in \cite[\S 5]{SaneblidzeUmble}; Figure \ref{fig:CollapsedJ_4-1} exhibits this for $\mathcal{J}(4)$.

 Multiplihedra first appeared in the work of Stasheff \cite{Stas}.
 However, in 1986, Norio Iwase and Mamoru Mimura \cite[Section 2]{IwaseMimura} gave the first detailed construction of $\mathcal{J}(n)$ with face operators, and described their combinatorial properties.
 It was also shown that $\mathcal{J}(n)$ is homeomorphic to the unit cube of dimension $n-1$.
 Using this description of $\mathcal{J}(n)$, they defined $A_n$ maps.
 But even before them, Boardman and Vogt \cite{Boardman} (around 1973) had developed several homotopy equivalent versions of a space of \textit{painted binary trees} with interior edges of length in $[0,1]$ to define maps between $A_\infty$ spaces which preserve the multiplicative structure up to homotopy.
 In 2008, Forcey \cite[Theorem 4.1]{Forcey1} proved that the space of painted trees with $n$ leaves, as convex polytopes, are combinatorially equivalent to the CW-complexes described by Iwase and Mimura.
-Indeed, Forcey associated a co-ordinate to each painted binary trees, which generalized the Loday's integer coordinates associated to binary trees corresponding to the vertices of associahedra.
+Indeed, Forcey associated a coordinate to each painted binary tree, which generalized the Loday's integer coordinates associated with binary trees corresponding to the vertices of associahedra.
 Figure \ref{fig:EmbJ(4)} of $\mathcal{J}(4)$ is drawn with such coordinates for the vertices.
 We shall use the definition of $\mathcal{J}(n)$, as defined in \cite{Forcey1}, in terms of painted trees. \begin{defi} A \textit{painted tree} is painted beginning at the root edge (the leaf edges are unpainted), and always painted in such a way that there are only following three types of nodes: